 You might want to repeat the tapping sequence again for better results, and check in with yourself again.

 Usually, this exercise helps people get an instant sense of relief, even if it's not lasting or doesn't banish the stress completely.
-You will get more long-lasting results when you start practicing EFT regularly.
+You will get more long-lasting results when you start practicing EFT tapping therapy regularly.

-Tapping for anxiety really does work.
+EFT tapping therapy for anxiety really does work.
 So give it a go.